martinbrnak/martinbrnak/README.md

 - 👨‍💻 I’m currently interested in working in Web Development, Mobile development and App development
 - 📚 I’m currently learning more about AI and Android Development
 - ⚡ Activities: I love to play sports.
-I ski since the age of 5, and play squash since the age of 6.
+I have skied since the age of 5, and played squash since the age of 6.
 - 🤔 Fun fact: I used to be top 10 BU19 Squash Player, and I'm currently learning how to play Ice Hockey!
 ---